mozafarani/Alex-Tram-Tracker/README.md

 This is app based on the tram system in Alexandria, Egypt.

-You can find a text file called help.txt to help you use this app.
+You can find a pdf file called help.pdf to help you use this app.
+(It was created by google docs).